 Kitsap Regional Library offers wireless "Wi-Fi" access for properly equipped laptops, tablets, and other devices at each branch library.
-You can also connect wirelessly to public printers to print out what you are working on from your laptop.
 Coverage varies per building, but typically includes 90% of the public seating.
 In some cases, coverage extends to the parking lot!

 Advantages of such access include:

 - No enforced time limits!
 Connect as long as you like.

 - You can download files from the Internet!

 Questions?
 Call the Computer Room at 360-405-9131 or email email@example.com.

 Wireless software and hardware varies as do the operating systems you may use on your device, so we can't give you precise instructions.
 In many cases you need do nothing to hook up, but you might need to check the following.
 In your wireless software:

 Your laptop or other device must conform to the "802.11b" standard, commonly known as "Wi-Fi."
 New laptops often come standard with a wireless interface.
 Older laptops with a PCMCIA slot or USB port can be retro-fitted with a network interface card (NIC) for about $80 or even less.
 Most laptops come automatically configured to pick up the wireless signal.